minyklc/ft_printf/README.md

 |	it takes in arguments at least one string, that can contains specifiers with '%' to represents conversions.

 **...Instructions...**
-|	check with 'norminette', uncomment the main in ft_print.c then 'make' and compile with
+|	check with 'norminette', add a main.c or uncomment the main in ft_print.c then 'make' and compile with
 |	'cc -Wall -Werror -Wextra **libftprintf.a**' + 'ft_printf.c'

 **...Resources...**